Larry Nassar: FBI failure to investigate and FBI false statements

-On September 15, 2021, four elite American gymnasts, McKayla Maroney, Simone Biles, Maggie Nichols, and Aly Raisman, testified before the U.S. Senate regarding the mishandling by FBI agents of abuse allegations brought against Nassar and how the agents made false statements regarding their reports and misinformation about the botched investigation.
+On September 15, 2021, four elite American gymnasts, McKayla Maroney, Simone Biles, Maggie Nichols, and Aly Raisman, testified before the U.S. Senate about the mishandling by FBI agents of abuse allegations brought against Nassar and how the agents made false statements regarding their reports and misinformation about the botched investigation.

 Maroney testified that she was met with silence by an FBI agent after telling the agent of Nassar's "... molestations in extreme detail."
 She further stated that the FBI falsified her statement, said the agents involved should be indicted, and criticized Deputy Attorney General Lisa Monaco for not appearing at the hearing.
-Raisman testified that the FBI made her feel that the "abuse didn't count" but she felt it "was like serving innocent children up to a pedophile on a silver platter."
-After the testimony by the gymnasts, FBI director Wray testified, speaking to the gymnasts that he was "deeply and profoundly sorry that so many people let you down over and over again."
+Aly Raisman testified that the FBI made her feel that the "abuse didn't count" but she felt it "was like serving innocent children up to a pedophile on a silver platter."
+After the testimony by the gymnasts, FBI Director Christopher A. Wray testified, speaking to the gymnasts, that he was "deeply and profoundly sorry that so many people let you down over and over again."

-According to a report issued in July 2021 by the Department of Justice Inspector General Michael Horowitz, at least 70 more athletes were subjected to abuse between the time of reports to the FBI and the arrest of Nassar by state authorities, while Nassar's victims stated that the number abused in that period was 120.
+According to a report issued in July 2021 by the Department of Justice Inspector General Michael Horowitz, at least 70 more athletes were subjected to abuse between the time of reports to the FBI and the arrest of Nassar by state authorities, while Nassar's victims stated that the number abused during that period was 120.

-In April 2022, 13 survivors of Larry Nassar filed a lawsuit against the FBI for negligence and other alleged investigatory failures in the Nassar case.
+In April 2022, 13 of Nassar's victims filed a lawsuit against the FBI for negligence and other alleged investigatory failures related to the investigation.
+In 2024, the lawsuit was settled for $138.7 million.

 Convictions, 2016–2018

-On November 22, 2016, Nassar was indicted on several state charges of "sexual assault of a child" from 1998 to 2005.
+On November 22, 2016, Nassar was indicted on several state charges of sexual assault of a child from 1998 to 2005.
 The crimes allegedly began when the victim was six years old.
-He was charged with 22 counts of first-degree criminal sexual conduct with minors: fifteen in Ingham County and seven in neighboring Eaton County.
-The allegations asserted that Nassar had molested seven girls under the guise that he was providing legitimate medical treatment, both at his home and at a clinic on the MSU campus.
+He was charged with 22 counts of first-degree criminal sexual conduct with minors: 15 in Ingham County and seven in neighboring Eaton County.
+The allegations asserted that Nassar had molested seven girls under the guise of providing legitimate medical treatment, both at his home and at a clinic on the MSU campus.
 Bail was set at $1 million, and Nassar was released from jail the same day after posting bond.
 On December 8, 2016, he was arraigned when he pleaded not guilty to all charges.
-He remained free on bail until his December 16 arrest on federal charges.

-On December 16, 2016, Nassar was arrested after the FBI had found more than 37,000 images of child pornography and a video of Nassar allegedly molesting underage girls.
+He remained free on bail until he was arrested after the FBI had found more than 37,000 images of child pornography and a video of Nassar molesting underage girls.
 He was denied bail and ordered to remain in federal prison.

 On April 6, 2017, his medical license was revoked for three years.